solana-labs/solana/docs/src/wallet/cli-wallets.md

 A *file system wallet*, aka an FS wallet, is a directory in your computer's file system.
 Each file in the directory holds a keypair.

-### FS Wallet Security
+### File System Wallet Security

-An FS wallet is the most convenient and least secure form of wallet.
+A file system wallet is the most convenient and least secure form of wallet.
 It is convenient because the keypair is stored in a simple file.
 You can generate as many keys as you would like and trivially back them up by copying the files.
 It is insecure because the keypair files are **unencrypted**.
 If you are the only user of your computer and you are confident it is free of malware, an FS wallet